MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-account.md

 *Applies to: Azure Stack integrated systems*

 Azure [blob storage charges](https://azure.microsoft.com/pricing/details/storage/blobs/) depend on how much data is saved each month and other factors such as data redundancy.
-Azure Stack log collection requires only the least costly blob storage option.
+Automatic Azure Stack log collection requires only the least costly blob storage option.
-If you don't already have a storage account for blobs, sign in to the Azure portal, click **Storage accounts**  and then click **Add** to create one.
+If don't have an existing storage account, you can sign in to the Azure portal, click **Storage accounts**, and then click **Add** to create a storage account for blobs.

 You can set the retention policy of the storage account between 1 and 365 days.
-For more information about setting the retion policy, see [storage account diagnostic settings](https://docs.microsoft.com/azure/azure-monitor/platform/archive-diagnostic-logs#diagnostic-settings).
+For more information about setting the retention policy, see [storage account diagnostic settings](https://docs.microsoft.com/azure/azure-monitor/platform/archive-diagnostic-logs#diagnostic-settings).